Golden Rule: Islam

 Muslim scholar Al-Qurtubi looked at the Golden Rule of loving one's neighbor and treating them as one wishes to be treated as having universal application to believers and unbelievers alike.
-Relying upon a Hadith, exegist Ibn Kathir listed those "who judge people the way they judge themselves" as people who will be among the first to be Resurrected.
+Relying upon a Hadith, exegetist Ibn Kathir listed those "who judge people the way they judge themselves" as people who will be among the first to be resurrected.

 Hussein bin Ali bin Awn al-Hashemi (102nd Caliph in Sunni Islam), repeated the Golden Rule in the context of the Armenian genocide, thus, in 1917, he states:

 Winter is ahead of us.
 Refugees from the Armenian Jacobite Community will probably need warmth.
 Help them how you would help your brothers.
 Pray for these people who have been expelled from their homes and left homeless and devoid of livestock and all their property.

 Mandaeism

 In Mandaean scriptures, the Ginza Rabba and Mandaean Book of John contain a prohibitive form of the Golden Rule that is virtually identical to the one used by Hillel.

 O you perfect and faithful ones!
 Everything that is hateful and detestable to you – do not do it to your neighbours.
 Everything that seems good to you – do it if you are capable of doing it, and support each other.